Horea94/Fruit-Images-Dataset/readme.md

 ## History ##

-Fruits were filmed at the dates given below:
+Fruits were filmed at the dates given below (YYYY.MM.DD):

 2017.02.25 - Apple (golden).